cookgreen/OpenDC/README.md

-Remake DarkColony (1997) on OpenRA Engine
+Remake DarkColony (1997) on OpenRA platform